 - 1. Savings or time accounts, including certificates of deposit, in designated qualified public depositories in accordance with RCW 39.58. - 2.
 Certificates of deposit in commercial banks, savings and loan associations, and mutual savings banks doing business in this state, but not holding collateral pursuant to RCW 39.58, in an amount not in excess of FDIC or FSLIC insurance coverage. - 3.
 Certificates, notes, or bonds of the United States, or other obligations of the U.S. government or its agencies, or of any corporation wholly owned by the government of the United States. - 4.
-Bankers' acceptances purchased on the secondary market. - 5.
-Federal home loan bank notes and bonds, Federal land bank bonds, Federal national mortgage association notes, debentures, and guaranteed certificates of participation.
+Federal home loan bank notes and bonds, Federal land bank bonds, Federal national mortgage association notes, debentures, and guaranteed certificates of participation. - 5.
+Obligations of any other government sponsored corporation whose obligations are or may become eligible as collateral for advances to member banks as determined by the board of governors of the federal reserve systems. - 6.
+Bonds of the state of Washington and any local government in the state of Washington that carry one of the three highest ratings of a nationally recognized rating agency.